Contextures: The Mechanism of Representation Learning

 Supervised learning | Sample | Label of X |

-Graph representation learning | Node | Neighbor of X |
+Node embeddings on graphs | Node | Neighbor of X |

 Masked language modeling | Text | Masked version of X |